 The Recreation Zones Review (RZR) proposes a consistent, updated and improved application of recreation zones across the MidCoast.
-The process for developing this approach involved:
+The process involved:

-- examining best practice application of recreation zones across the state - reviewing the current application of recreation zones across the three former Council areas - recommending a clear and consistent approach for the future application of recreation zones and associated planning controls in the MidCoast Local Environmental Plan (MidCoast LEP).
+- examining best practice application of recreation zones across the state - reviewing the current application of recreation zones across the three former Council areas - recommending a clear and consistent approach for the future application of recreation zones and associated planning controls in the consolidated MidCoast Local Environmental Plan (LEP).